 Correlation Coefficient Calculator

 Use this calculator to estimate the correlation coefficient of any two sets of data.
 The tool can compute the Pearson correlation coefficient r, the Spearman rank correlation coefficient (rs), the Kendall rank correlation coefficient (τ), and the Pearson's weighted r for any two random variables.
-It also computes p-values, z scores, and confidence intervals.
+It also computes p-values, z scores, and confidence intervals, as well as the least-squares regression equation.

 What is a correlation coefficient?